First Amendment to the United States Constitution: Right to petition and freedom of assembly

 The Petition Clause protects the right "to petition the government for a redress of grievances".
 The right expanded over the years: "It is no longer confined to demands for 'a redress of grievances', in any accurate meaning of these words, but comprehends demands for an exercise by the government of its powers in furtherance of the interest and prosperity of the petitioners and of their views on politically contentious matters."
 The right to petition the government for a redress of grievances therefore includes the right to communicate with government officials, lobbying government officials and petitioning the courts by filing lawsuits with a legal basis.
-The Petition Clause first came to prominence in the 1830s, when Congress established the gag rule barring anti-slavery petitions from being heard; the rule was overturned by Congress several years later.
-Petitions against the Espionage Act of 1917 resulted in imprisonments.
-The Supreme Court did not rule on either issue.
+According to the Supreme Court, petitions on behald of private interests seeking personal gain and those calling for peaceful legislative change are also protected.